 Weekend Work: Is it Illegal to Work on the Weekend in Malaysia?

-Four-Day Work Week: Does Malaysia Have a Four-Day Work Week?
+Does Malaysia Have a Four-Day Work Week?

 The concept of a four-day work week has been gaining traction globally, but it is not yet a standard practice in Malaysia.
 While some companies may experiment with shorter work weeks to boost productivity and employee satisfaction, it is not mandated by Malaysian labor laws.
 Employers considering a four-day work week must ensure compliance with the maximum weekly working hours stipulated by the law.

-Special Considerations: Working Hours During Ramadan
+Adjusting Working Hours During Ramadan in Malaysia: Employer Guidelines

 For Muslim employees observing Ramadan, working hours may be adjusted to accommodate fasting and prayer times.
 Employers are encouraged to be flexible and considerate, potentially adjusting start and end times or offering longer lunch breaks to allow for rest and religious observance.